Program

 Welcome

-The 52nd Algonquian Conference will be held October 23–25, 2020.
-Due to the COVID-19 pandemic, the conference will be held entirely online.
+The 52nd Algonquian Conference was held October 23–25, 2020.
+Due to the COVID-19 pandemic, the conference was held entirely online.

 Program